gvwilson/thirdbit/src/fiction/madica/index.md

 Laurellen was waiting for her at the corner as usual.
 They said hi and skied uphill to school, puffing clouds of steam as they went.
-Madica didn't tell her about the strange lights or the strange cats---with a warm breakfast inside her, she wasn't sure she hadn't been dreaming.
+Madica didn't tell her about the strange lights or the strange cats—with a warm breakfast inside her, she wasn't sure she hadn't been dreaming.

 School was school, which is to say, they did math and science and